FAMILY LAW MEDIATION

 WHAT IF WE DO OR DO NOT REACH AGREEMENT?

 The issues agreed upon are reduced to a written document called a “Mediated Settlement Agreement” and can be used as a basis for the subsequent divorce decree or court order.
 If no agreement is reached, the case will be decided by the judge.
 In both cases, a Mediation Report will be sent to the Courts advising the result of mediation so the court can schedule the appropriate hearing time.
 Discussions during mediation are considered confidential and cannot be used against you in court.

 WHAT FAMILY LAW MEDIATION IS NOT

 Family law mediation is not psychotherapy, marital counseling, or legal representation.
 Mediators with backgrounds in law or mental health (or other areas) do not represent or counsel mediation clients during the family mediation process, but rather serve as neutral facilitators of the decision-making process.

 You can download our Family Mediation Intake Form and Instructions here.
-NOTE: WE WILL NOT CONFIRM ANY MEDIATION DATE/TIME WITHOUT ALL OF THE IDENTIFIED INFORMATION IN THE INSTRUCTION SHEET ATTACHED TO THIS INTAKE.
+NOTE: WE WILL NOT CONFIRM ANY MEDIATION DATE/TIME WITHOUT RECEIVING ALL OF THE IDENTIFIED INFORMATION DESCRIBED IN THE INSTRUCTION SHEET ATTACHED TO THE INTAKE FORM.